brettsm/therapy-consultation-assistant/README.md

 2. Open a new issue: If it hasn't been suggested, open a new issue.

 3. Describe your enhancement: Provide a detailed description of the enhancement and why it would be useful.

+# contributing-code

+1. Fork the Repository
+2. Create a Branch
+    git checkout -b feature/your-feature-name
+3. Commit Your Changes
+4. Push to Github